Title: Jet Lag Effects and Recovery Times: An Introduction

 Footnotes: [1] Waterhouse, J., Reilly, T., & Edwards, B. (2004).
 The stress of travel.
 Journal of Sports Sciences, 22(10), 946-966.
 [2] Sack, R. L. (2010).
 Jet lag.
 New England Journal of Medicine, 362(5), 440-447.
 [3] Herxheimer, A. (2008).
 Jet lag.
 BMJ Clinical Evidence, 2008, 2304.
 [4] Petrie, K. J., Conaglen, J. V., Thompson, L., & Chamberlain, K. (1989).
 Effect of melatonin on jet lag after long haul flights.
 BMJ, 298(6675), 705-707.

-Reclaim your energy, health and performance in international travel.
-Our guarantee, try it before you buy it with a 30 day free trial and then subscribe for only $24.95 per year or $4.95 per month for the best travel upgrade value on the planet.
+Protect your energy, health, and performance in international travel.
+Our guarantee, try it before you buy it with a 30 day free trial and experience the benefits for only $24.95 per year or $4.95 per month.

 1) Sleep Better